minio/docs/source/operations/deployments/k8s-deploy-minio-tenant-on-kubernetes.rst

        The Operator displays the :guilabel:`Total Volumes` under the :guilabel:`Resource Allocation` section.
        The Operator generates an equal number of PVC *plus two* for supporting Tenant services (Metrics and Log Search).

-       .. cond:: not eks

        The specified :guilabel:`Storage Class` *must* correspond to a set of Persistent Volumes sufficient in number to match each generated PVC.

-       .. cond:: eks

-          For deployments using the EBS CSI driver, the Operator provisions Persistent Volume Claims which result in the creation of EBS volumes of the specified :guilabel:`Storage Class` equal to ``Number of Drives per Server X Number of Servers``.
+       For deployments using a CSI driver, this setting results in the creation of volumes equal to ``Number of Drives per Server X Number of Servers`` using the specified :guilabel:`Storage Class`.

-       .. cond:: gke

-          For deployments using the GKE CSI driver, the Operator provisions Persistent Volume Claims which result in the creation of GCP Disks of the specified :guilabel:`Storage Class` equal to ``Number of Drives per Server X Number of Servers``.

-       .. cond:: aks

-          For deployments using the AKS CSI Driver, the Operator provisions Persistent Volume Claims which result in the creation of Azure Disks of the specified :guilabel:`Storage Class` equal to ``Number of Drives per Server X Number of Servers``.

    * - :guilabel:`Total Size`
      - The total raw storage size for the Tenant.